jaewon415/BD-Compartmental-Model/README.md

-# BD-Compartmental-Model
+# Compartmental Model

-<font size = 5> This project is still in progress and not ready for the real-world application. </font>
+Please note that this project is still in progress and not ready for real-world implementation.

 ## Acknowledgements
-Jinwon Park
+Jinwon Park <br>
-Kyusu Ahn
+Kyusu Ahn <br>
-Taehyeon Hwang
+Taehyeon Hwang <br>
-Hyunjun Choi
+Hyunjun Choi <br>
 Jaewon Chang